gomgook/GRESTURLConnectionProject/README.md

-# Nproject
+# NProject

+NProject is a project searching book list.
+It saves the keywords which recently searched and provides function to manage the keywords list.

-Nproject is the test project to test a connection module which use REST API.
+NProject is the test project to test a connection module which use REST API.
 Build.gradle which is dependent upon GRESTURLConnection module makes .lib file automatically and dependency of the file on app module to use this .lib file.

+NProject also includes using ListView and Android DB managing.
+NBaseSearchAdapter and NBaseResultAdapter are the adapters of ListView in the main view.
+NSQLiteOpenHelper includes the functions which is related to DB managing.

 # GRESTURLConnection